 Educational Background: B.S.
 Lafayette College, Ph.D.
 University of Akron

-Nancy Mccreary waters, Associate Professor and health professions faculty advisor
+Nancy Mccreary waters, Associate Professor, biology/faculty health professions advisor

 watersn@lafayette.edu